 - Certificate confirming the knowledge of a foreign language

-- An application for permission to present a doctoral dissertation in a language other than Polish.
+- An application for permission to present a doctorate dissertation in a language other than Polish.

 The PhD dissertation should offer a genuine solution to the scientific problem and demonstrate a general theoretical knowledge of the candidate in a given discipline.

-PhD student submits doctoral dissertation in 5 hard copies and in one pdf file on CD.
+PhD student submits doctorate dissertation in 5 hard copies and in one pdf file on CD.

 Each copy shall include a Summary in English and Polish.

-There are two possibilities to apply for a help or booking: through the Office for Doctoral and Postgraduate Studies or via Zarzad Samorzadu Doktorantow (Doctoral Students Government).
+There are two possibilities to apply for a help or booking: through the Office for Doctorate and Postgraduate Studies or via Zarzad Samorzadu Doktorantow (Doctorate Students Government).